← Back to Home

 High Risk

 Heavily invested in shares globally.
-Maximum dividend income plus capital growth.
-Suitable for younger members (under 45) with 20+ years until retirement.
+Higher dividend income potential plus capital growth.
+Often chosen by younger members (under 45) with 20+ years until retirement.

 Typical Return: 7-12% p.a. | Dividend Yield Component: 2-4%